Dilation & Curettage (D&C): How it Is Done, Recovery & More

 • Difficulty seeing the opening of the cervix: If the doctor is unable to visualize or access the opening of the cervix during a D&C procedure, it can make the procedure technically challenging and potentially increase the risk of complications;

-• Active pelvic infection: If a person has an active pelvic infection, undergoing a D&C can potentially spread the infection further or lead to complications.
+• Active pelvic infection: If a person has an active pelvic infection, undergoing a D&C can spread or lead to complications.
 It is crucial to treat the infection before considering a D&C;

 • Pregnancy: D&C is typically avoided during pregnancy unless it is necessary for specific medical reasons, such as treating a miscarriage or performing an abortion.
 In other cases, D&C during pregnancy can pose risks to the developing fetus;